 The levels of prostaglandins, lipid compounds with hormone-like activity, were found to be elevated in endometrial fluid of women with dysmenorrhea.
 Because symptoms of dysmenorrhea are associated with GI discomfort, it is likely that a shared mechanism is the explanation.
 Prostaglandins are released just before menstruation starts.
 Their physiological role is to cause the uterus to contract and shed its thickened lining, which comes away as menstrual blood.
 These contractions can be painful, giving rise to the uncomfortable cramping associated with period pain.

 As well as causing pain, prostaglandins can cause the smooth muscle tissue of the gut to contract, reduce the rate of food absorption and increase electrolyte secretions from the intestines; all of which can contribute to bouts of diarrhoea.

 What can I do to minimise the symptoms?

 In most cases, the discomfort will ease within a few days, without the need for any medical intervention.
-It is worth ensuring your diet is healthy and full of fibre-rich foods, which will add bulk to your stool.
-Keep your fluid intake up to counteract the excess water loss and avoid dehydration.
-Consider consuming yogurt with active cultures, unfiltered ‘mother’ cider vinegarusing or probiotics to maintain the balance of healthy bacteria in the gut which can be disturbed with diarrhoea.
+It is worth ensuring your diet is healthy and keeping fluid intake up to counteract the excess water loss and avoid dehydration.
+Consider consuming yogurt with active cultures, unfiltered ‘mother’ cider vinegar, or using probiotics to maintain the balance of healthy bacteria in the gut which can be disturbed with diarrhoea.

 In some cases, over-the-counter pain relief, such as paracetamol and non-steroidal anti-inflammatories (NSAIDs) which act to block prostaglandin release, will ease the discomfort.
-However, those with GI symptoms should be careful with the constumption of NSAID as they are known to be associated with GI disturbance
+However, those with GI symptoms should be careful with the constumption of NSAIDs as they are known to be associated with GI disturbances.